pwr-Solaar/Solaar/docs/capabilities.md

 To unlock a setting click on the icon at the right-hand edge of the setting until an unlocked lock appears (with tooltop "Changes allowed").

-Solaar keep tracks of the changeable settings of a device.
+Solaar keeps track of most of the changeable settings of a device.
+Devices forget most changed settings when the device is turned off or goes into a power-saving mode.
+The exceptions include the setting to change the host the device is connected to and the setting to persistently change what a key or button does.
-Most devices forget changed settings when the are turned off or go into a power-saving mode.
-When Solaar starts, it restores on-line devices to their previously-known state, and while running it restores devices to their previously-known state when the device itself comes on line.
+When Solaar starts, it restores on-line devices to their previously-known state for the unexceptionable settings and while running it restores devices to their previously-known state when the device itself comes on line.
-This information is stored in the file `~/.config/solaar/config.json`.
+Setting information is stored in the file `~/.config/solaar/config.json`.

-Updating of settings can be turned off in the Solaar GUI by clicking on the icon at the right-hand edge of the setting until a red icon appears (with tooltip "Ignore this setting" ).
+Updating of a setting can be turned off in the Solaar GUI by clicking on the icon at the right-hand edge of the setting until a red icon appears (with tooltip "Ignore this setting" ).